dsrkafuu/hugo-theme-fuji/README.md

 After the release of v2, **there may be major changes in the image lazyload shortcode** to make it easier to use.
 If you want to change the color scheme, please check [🔧 Advanced configuration](#-advanced-configuration).

-Now supported i18n langs: en, zh-hans, zh-hant, ja, nl.
+Now supported i18n langs: en, zh-hans, zh-hant, ja, nl, pt-pt.
 Check the i18n folder to add more languages.

 ## 📑 Table of contents